On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Technical Details for

 \end{theorem} \begin{proof}[Proof Sketch] The original proof~\cite[Theorem 3.6]{roberson} is a straightforward application of~\Cref{lem34copy}.
 The equations are exactly the same as in the unlabeled case and the argument works without modification in our setting. \end{proof}

-\begin{theorem}[Edge-labeled Version of Theorem 3.13 \citep{roberson}] Let $G$ be a connected edge-labeled graph and $F$ be a edge-labeled graph.
+\begin{theorem}[Labeled Version of Theorem 3.13 \citep{roberson}] Let $G$ be a connected labeled graph and $F$ be a labeled graph.
 Then $\homs(F,\ccfi(G)) \geq \homs(F, \ccfitwist(G))$.
 Furthermore, the inequality is strict if and only if there exists a weak oddomorphism from $F$ to $G$.
 If such a weak oddomorphism $\phi$ exists, there is a connected subgraph $F'$ of $F$ such that $\phi|_{V(F')}$ is an oddomorphism from $F'$ to $G$. \end{theorem} \begin{proof}[Proof Sketch] The original proof of~\cite[Theorem 3.13]{roberson} works unchanged, although it might not be considered straightforward to observe that this is the case.
 We therefore repeat the key steps here with emphasis on the points where it needs to be observed that edge labels do not affect the argument.
-We wish to stress again that this proof is due to Roberson and we repeat it here only to allow for a more targeted discussion of why labels have no effect on the argument.
+We wish to stress again that this proof is due to Roberson.
+We repeat it here to allow for a more targeted discussion of why labels have minimal effect on the argument, and to note necessary subtle differences.

 If $\homs(F,\ccfi(G)) \neq \homs(F,\ccfitwist(G))$, then by \Cref{thm36copy} there is a $\phi \in \Hom(F, G)$ such that \Cref{cfieq} over $\mathbb{Z}_2$ does not have a solution.
 The non-existence of such a solution is equivalent to the existence of solution to the system (the \emph{Fredholm Alternative})